WordweaverProject/spec/PROTOCOL.md

 * Sending a message to a conversation of which you are not a member.
   * This should be silently ignored if the signature is valid, otherwise raise an alarm.

-## Protocols
+## Message Types and Protocols

 ### Trust Exchange

-* A Wordweaver trust exchange is an asynchronous one-shot bidirectional protocol which must be performed over a trusted channel.
+* A Trust Exchange must be performed over a trusted channel.
   * A trusted channel can be firsthand, by communicating physically, or digital, via a middleman.
   * The information which is disclosed by both parties must be as follows:
     * `pubkey` - A Wordweaver public key (format currently undecided).